irmen/Pyro4/docs/source/servercode.rst

 select the serializer for these by setting the ``SERIALIZER`` config item.

 See the :doc:`/config` chapter for details about the config items.
-See :ref:`object-serialization` for more details about serialization.
+See :ref:`object-serialization` for more details about serialization, the new config items, and how to deal with existing code that relies on pickle.

 .. note::
     Since Pyro 4.20 the default serializer is "``serpent``".
 It used to be "``pickle``" in older versions.